OliverAltaras/OliverAltaras/README.md

 I'm also actively seeking a job in software development; so, if you think we're a good match, don't be shy to drop me a message!
 - 💞️ I’m looking to collaborate on the development of interesting applications, as well as get some feedback and learn new stuff from fellow developers.
 In exchange, I post around some simple, and some more complex, programs I have developed over the last year or so - I hope you'll find them useful.
-- 📫 Drop me a message at any time!
+- 📫 Drop me a message at any time or contact me through the options below:

 E-mail> oliver.altaras@gmail.com
 Check me on LinkedIn> https://www.linkedin.com/in/oliver-kovacevich-altaras-software-developer